These days, news sites are flooded with articles about ChatGPT, the AI bot disrupting industries from programming to law.

 For one, this technology is still in development.
 And, as eerily accurate as its responses may be, ChatGPT is not a human lawyer.

 Nor, it’s not always accurate—users have reported receiving incorrect information from the chatbot-in-training.
-ChatGPT only has access to information from 2021 and earlier, which is partially responsible for inaccuracies.
-But competitors that crawl the web in real-time like Google Bard also risk pulling inaccurate information published online.
+ChatGPT only has access to information up to early 2022, which is partially responsible for inaccuracies.
+But competitors that crawl the web in real-time, like Google Bard, also risk pulling inaccurate information published online.

 Additionally, a lawyer’s ethical obligations will always take precedence over convenience.